xjtu-wiki/xjtu-wiki.github.io/_guidelines/non-criminal-record.md

+---
-# Requesting the non-criminal record
+title: Requesting the non-criminal record
+layout: page
+---
 This is the guideline for requesting the non-criminal record certificate.
 To be safe, you should allocate 15 business days for this process.

 ## Required documents